 Frankenstein's 1935 Bride Lends a Promoting Hand

 Suppose your livelihood revolved around promoting one movie after another.
 No sooner would a project be done than another came to command your time and creative effort.
 Projects they were, and distributors were watching.
 For instance of Doctor Cyclops, Paramount sent field men to observe and report on what you'd do on behalf of the film.
-They'll help where needed, of course.
+They'll help where possible, of course.
 Need a fifteen-foot high chair as bally display for your lobby?
 Find a way to get it built, and quick.
 Your request letter (shown above) arrives from the home office in mid-February for a March 7 opening.
 There are other features to exhibit and promote during the interim, but the Cyclops campaign must be baked and ready to serve by a set-in-stone playdate, drumbeat to be heard well ahead of that.
 Ideas develop in lieu of sleep, if necessary.
 The buck stops with you, as house manager.
 Trades call Doctor Cyclops a "decided novelty," those words a sword with two edges.
 Rewards are great if Doctor Cyclops clicks under your watch.
 An invite to region-supervise for Paramount, perhaps, or something extra in your pay packet.
 After all, you've helped pull bacon from a possible fire.

 Nothing Sold During Summer Months Like Air-Conditioned Comfort